Adam-yni/Causal-survival-estimators/README.md

-# Non-Parametric Estimator Modification for Survival Analysis
+# Non-Parametric Estimator Modification for Causal Survival Analysis

 This repository contains a modification of a classical non-parametric estimator in survival analysis: the Kaplan-Meier estimator.
 Two causal adaptations of this estimator are implemented, inspired by the article: [[Causal survival analysis
 Estimation of the Average Treatment Effect (ATE): Practical Recommendations](https://arxiv.org/pdf/2501.05836)].